shri1984/study-images/Genetic_Database.md

 2. Download by clicking right corner send to >complete record>file>fasta>download.
 Now sequences are downloaded in the fasta format to your local system (your laptop).
 Generally, it downloads to folder Downloads (depending on your browser setting).

 Now Open downloaded file using a text editor.
 In windows there is default text editor called notepad.
 But it is not a best text editor.
 Rather you can download notepad++ (https://notepad-plus-plus.org/downloads/). macOS users can download BBedit (https://www.barebones.com/products/bbedit/).
 Just check how fasta file looks.
 Now you have COI sequences belong to different genus of salmonids/your species or family of interest.
-As I said earlier, you cna search anything in NCBI. try gene names : example p53
+As I said earlier, you can search anything in NCBI. try gene names : example p53

 #### Using BLAST (basic local alignment search tool) (online version)

 The BLAST is the most famous and powerful application of NCBI.
 As the name suggests, it is a match searching tool.
 Locate the tab in NCBI webpage where the blast application is shown.
 Please look into various blast modules.
 We will go one by one and discuss.
 This is how whole thing works:  Just feed a “unknown” nucleotide or protein sequence to the blast search box and do blast’ing (important: choose right blast module, based on search molecule type and your expectation).
 It will give you possible hit to your sequence with statistical support (E-VALUE and query coverage).
 It finds the similarities between sequences you provided (which is 'query'), and sequences stored in the database (which is 'subject').
 Blast also calculates the statistical significance of that comparison (E-value, which is like p-value, tells how random the query matches with the subject).
 Let’s try few unknown sequences in blast and try to find the possible identity of those unknown sequences.
 I have stored that file in folder called 'nucelotides-student.fasta'.